hyperjeff/shuffle/README.md

 ## Unique features:
 - Use any collections of audio/music folders at it any time you run it (no pre-ordained music locations)
-- Shuffle by albums (optionally within genre)
+- Shuffle by albums (optionally within a genre)
+- Play music within multiple genres at once
 - Instantly starts even for huge collections of music (in shuffle mode)
 - Indefinite rewind in shuffle mode
 - Jump forward/back by album (when in non-shuffle mode)
 - Regex filters applied to filenames (optional)
 - Uses roughly 1/10th the RAM of iTunes, and hardly any CPU resources

+## Additional features:
+- Supports 16 file types, including FLAC music
+- Can easily create playlists by just making a folder full of aliases or symlinks
+- Can start audio books at a specified play rate and/or time offset
+- Can play music in year order regardless of album or folder

 ## Install
 To install: